corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/r3-performance-runs.md

 ```

 Depending on the type of machines used, it is recommended that the `rpcThreadPoolSize` does not exceed the number of
-virtual cores (i.e 2 x number of cores when hyperthreading is enabled), and the `flowThreadPoolSize` should be around
+virtual cores (that is, 2 x number of cores when hyperthreading is enabled), and the `flowThreadPoolSize` should be around
 4 times the number of virtual cores.
-Depending on other factors like disk I/O, networking, memory etc. tweaking these
+Depending on other factors like disk I/O, networking, memory, etc., tweaking these
 numbers can yield better performance results.